Melissa Gilbert: Dancing with the Stars

 In March 2012, Gilbert joined the cast of celebrity contestants on season 14 of Dancing with the Stars.
 She was paired with Maksim Chmerkovskiy.
 During week four's show, while dancing the Paso Doble, she fell and hit her head on Maksim's leg and suffered a mild concussion and was taken to a hospital.
 She went home to recuperate, but returned to continue in the competition.
 In week eight of competition, she was eliminated, finishing in fifth place.

-Screen Actors Guild presidency
+Screen Actors Guild presidency (2001–2005)

-Gilbert was elected president of the Screen Actors Guild in 2001 after a contentious candidacy, in which she ultimately beat her opponent, Rhoda actress Valerie Harper, 21,351 votes to 12,613 votes after a second vote was taken.
+Gilbert was elected president of the Screen Actors Guild in 2001 after a contentious candidacy, in which she ultimately beat her opponent, Rhoda actress Valerie Harper.
 In 2003, she was re-elected, defeating Kent McCord with 50% of the vote to his 42%.
 In July 2005, she announced that she would not seek a third term.
-She was succeeded by Alan Rosenberg, who assumed the guild presidency on September 25.

 2016 congressional campaign

 On August 10, 2015, Gilbert announced her campaign for Michigan's 8th congressional district in the 2016 elections to the United States House of Representatives.
 Gilbert, who was the presumptive Democratic nominee in the district, dropped out of the race in May 2016, citing health issues.

+In 2022, Gilbert launched a lifestyle app aimed at women called Modern Prairie.

 Personal life

 Relationships

-After her relationship with Rob Lowe ended, Gilbert left for New York City to star in the play A Shayna Maidel.
-Gilbert was set up with actor Bo Brinkman, a cousin of actors Randy Quaid and Dennis Quaid.
-The couple married on February 22, 1988, seven weeks after her split from Lowe.
-Their son was born on May 1, 1989.
-The couple divorced in 1992.